What is the right season to see whales?

 We haven't found the whales to be more active at any specific point of the day, so the chances are equally as good in the morning as in the afternoon.
 Whales and dolphins are wild animals and they can move very quickly, so there is no way of knowing if, where and when we will see them.
 Whales are marine mammals which means that in order for them to stay alive they need to come up to the surface every so often to breathe, which is our chance to spot them.

-What am I likely to see on the tour?
+What am I likely to see on the whale watching tour?

 How do you find the whales?

-Finding the animals is a team effort.
+Finding the animals is a team effort between the crew and passengers.
 We look out for indicators like splashes, a blow from the whales, black backs or dorsal fins or flock of feeding birds.
 No sonars are used finding the whales as it can be harmful to them, besides it can affect their echolocation system.
-We also work closely with different operators in the area by notifying each other of whale sightings and then take turns watching them - no boat should stay more than 20-30 min. with the same cetacean.
+We also work closely with boats and different operators in the area by notifying each other of whale sightings and then take turns watching them - no boat should stay more than 20-30 min. with the same cetacean.

 How close do you get to the animals?